waterstopper/waterstopper.github.io/content/regina/dynamic-instantiation.md

 </svg>
 ```

 First algorithm creates empty Node() (we'll call it *Node0*) from main().
-Then, starting from top to bottom:
+Then, starting from top
+to bottom:

 1. algorithm assigns **iter** of *Node0* to 0 because parent returns 0 as an equivalent of null.
 2. After that, **childNode** is assigned a new Node (*Node1*).
 3. **position** cannot be assigned because **childNode.position** is not yet assigned.
+Algorithm
-Algorithm goes to
+   goes to
    childNode.position, that is *Node1*.position and tries to assign it.
-However, childNode is required, so we go to *
+However, childNode is
+   required, so we go to *
    Node1*.childNode, which needs iter.

-*It's not important to consider while assigning values, but it shows why there cannot be any cyclic dependencies for
+*It's not important to consider while assigning values, but it shows why there cannot be any cyclic
-properties*.
+dependencies for properties*.

-## Implied decision

-Also, it is the reason why class functions are impossible.
-Imagine this case:
+## How not to write code with dynamic instantiation

+### Bad class function

 ```kotlin
 class FunctionOveruse {